-- A. GT wishes to follow the Peach Green Building Rating System as a benchmarking tool for all new buildings and major renovations planned at GT.
-GT feels that in lieu of expending funds for extensive documentation that those funds be used to implement Sustainable practices and good stewardship through the requirements contained within the Yellow Book. - B. The Project Architect is required to implement the project under the Peach Green Building Rating System and Yellow Book requirements.
+- A. The Project Architect is required to track and manage LEED certification and will be responsible for submitting all required documentation to the USGBC for approval. - B. The Project Architect is required to implement the project under the Peach Green Building Rating System and Yellow Book requirements.
 Projects are required to meet the mandatory requirements of Peach and achieve a minimum of 31 points or two peaches.
 This requirement may be waived on a case-by-case basis by Design and Construction for small capital projects such as minor renovation projects.